CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 | ------------- | ----------- |
 | ![](img/renders/proceduralTexture2.png)  | ![](img/renders/proceduralTexture1.png) |

 I created two procedural textures that can be applied to any shape in the scene.
 One texture uses the intersection position to manipulate the color and another uses the normal of the intersection to manipulate the color.
 The average iteration time for the box sdf with a procedural texture was 87 ms (diffuse was 86 ms) and the average iteration time for the displaced sphere sdf was 85 ms (diffuse was 84 ms).
+I referenced [Inigo Quilez](https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm) for sdf examples.

 ## Better Hemisphere Sampling